 5

-No, they are not.
-While the mortality rate is based on standard tables, each insurer may have different pricing strategies or apply different underwriting criteria.
+Charges are certainly not fixed.
+Although the base rates come from official tables, every insurer utilizes their own pricing models and underwriting criteria.
 Hence, mortality charges can vary from one insurer to another.

 In this policy, the investment risk in the investment portfolio is borne by the policyholder.